 At dusk, we take a “ghost” walking tour of Venice.
 It’s a great way to learn some stories, history and folklore about the island that you don’t get in the standard, more serious tours.

-After finally getting some sleep,the next day we enjoy some Italian favorites… Cappuccino, Espresso and Tiramisu!
+Our second day of our 2 days in Venice starts a bit later.
+After finally getting some sleep, the next day we enjoy some Italian favorites… Cappuccino, Espresso….

-For dinner we trek out to the outskirts of town to a place I booked ahead of time.
+For dinner we trek out to the outskirts of town to a place I booked ahead of time called Risterante Riviera.

 The food is amazing and is by far the best meal we have until we get to Tuscany.
-These pictures are making me hungry all over again!
+The scallops are incredible.

 We walk back through St. Mark’s Square at night and it’s amazing.
 The only problem is there are dozens of people coming right up to us (invading our personal space) trying to sell us overpriced roses and junk.
 It’s a shame Venice doesn’t find a way to control this because it makes it hard to just enjoy the beauty of the square.